kubeflow/kubeflow/components/profile-controller/README.md

 **GCP**
 - All users should have IAM permission `Kubernetes Engine Cluster Viewer`
+  - This is needed in order to get cluster access by `gcloud container clusters get-credentials`
 - kubeflow cluster with version v0.6

 ## Manage access control and resources